-- Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - Consider, at all times, what is in the best interests of the child; - Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children 2018', and 'What to do if you suspect a Child is being Abused' (2015); - Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH; - Are aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
+- Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action: - Consider, at all times, what is in the best interests of the child; - Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you're worried a child is being abused'; - Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH; - Will be aware of the Professional Differences (Escalation) policy or the duty to report concerns if the DSL fails to do so without reasonable cause - Are aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
 In some cases staff may act as the Lead Professional in Early Help Cases. - Will provide a safe environment in which children can learn;